The conflict continues to grow along the borders of Burkina Faso, Mali, and Niger, and threatens to spread to coastal States.

 Given the magnitude of the crisis, we have scaled up our support.

-We need CHF 169.4 million in order to provide urgent protection and life-saving assistance to refugees, displaced people and host communities.
+We need more than CHF 200 million in order to provide urgent protection and life-saving assistance to refugees, displaced people and host communities.

 Now is the time to act.
 We need your help.